nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Error message `Unknown command` will be displayed in the status message.

+### Adding a task
+Prerequisites for test cases: there are at least 2 applications in the internship book, and the first 2 applications do not have a task.

+1. Test case 1: `add-task 1 d/Interview by/31-03-2023`

+   Expected: A new task is added to the first application on the list.
+Details of the newly added task shown in the status message.

+2. Test case 2: `add-task 2`

+   Expected: No task is added due to **Invalid Command Format**.
+The `Description` and `Deadline` prefixes and inputs are missing from the command. `Description` and `Deadline` are compulsory input parameters for the add task command.
+   Error details shown in the status message.

+3. Test case 3: `add-task 2 d/Online Assessment by/33-05-2023`

+   Expected: No task is added due to invalid date input (non-existent date).
+Error details shown in the status message.

+### Editing a task
+Prerequisites for test cases: there are at least 2 applications in the internship book, and the first 2 applications have an existing task.

+1. Test case 1: `edit-task 1 by/Online Interview`

+   Expected: The description of the task for the first application is updated to "Online Interview".

+2. Test case 2: `edit-task 2`

+    Expected: The task for the second application is not edited due to **Invalid Command Format**.
+Edit task command needs at least one of `Deadline` and `Description` parameters to be provided.
+Error details shown in the status message.

+3. Test case 3: `edit-task 2 by/20042023`

+   Expected: The task for the second application is not edited due to invalid date input (incorrect format).
+Error details shown in the status message.

+### Deleting a task

+Prerequisites for test cases: there are at least 2 applications in the internship book, the first application has an existing task and the second application does not have an existing task.

+1. Test case 1: `delete-task 1`

+   Expected: The task for the first application is deleted.
+Details of the deleted task shown in the status message.
+   Timestamp in the status bar is updated.

+2. Test case 2: `delete-task 2`

+   Expected: No task is deleted (no existing task).
+Error details shown in the status message.

+3. Test case 3: `delete-task 0`

+   Expected: No task is deleted (invalid index).

 ### Exiting sprINT
 Before each test scenario, ensure that sprINT application is launched and opened on your device.